facelessuser/coloraide/docs/src/markdown/advanced.md

     color with a defined hue, you will interpolate a full 360 degrees.
 We do not agree with this approach and feel in both `shorter` and `longer` hue fix-ups that there should be no arc to interpolate along.

-3. Auto powerless handling in CSS will force hues to be interpolated as powerless if under certain circumstances.
+3. CSS defines a concept of auto powerless handling in CSS will force hues to be interpolated as powerless if under certain circumstances.
 This usually happens when a color space's chroma/saturation components are zero.
 While this behavior does make general sense, and ensures that a user is always treating achromatic colors as achromatic, it cripples the user's control of how a color is interpolated.

     ColorAide, by default, respects what the user has explicitly specified.
-If a user has a component set as undefined, it is treated as defined, it is explicitly set to a numerical value, it is treated defined.
+If a user has a component set as undefined, it is treated as undefined, if it is explicitly set to a numerical value, it is treated defined.
 This makes interpolation very transparent.
-Only through natural conversions do hues become achromatic.
+Only through natural conversions or explicit user intervention do hues become achromatic.
 If a user has explicitly defined a hue, they need to use `normalize()` to force ColorAide to update powerless hues.

-    With all of this said, there are times when a user may want to force powerless hues, even when not explicitly defined, in these cases ColorAide can enforce this behavior.
+    With all of this said, there are times when a user may want to force powerless hues, even when not explicitly defined, in these cases ColorAide can enforce this behavior during interpolation via the `powerless` parameter.

-4. CSS also implements the idea of carrying forward undefined values during interpolation.
-Essentially, if a user specifies an undefined components, but interpolation is performed in a different color space, after conversion, if the two color spaces have compatible components, the undefined values will be carried forward to the like components.
+4. CSS also defines the idea of carrying forward undefined values during interpolation.
+Essentially, if a user specifies an undefined component, but interpolation is performed in a different color space, after conversion, if the two color spaces have compatible components, the undefined values will be carried forward to the like components.
 This means that an undefined hue in HSL would be carried forward to LCh.
 A red component in sRGB would be carried over to Display P3.

     The concept is interesting, but it can sometimes be a bit surprising in some cases.
-Currently, ColorAide does not enable this by default.
+Currently, ColorAide does not enable this by default, but it can be done so via the `carryforward` parameter when interpolating.

-If a CSS compatible color object is required, one can be derived from the base `Color` class.
+If a CSS compatible color object that has all these features enabled by default is required, one can be derived from the base `Color` class.
 All four features can be forced as enabled by default as shown below.

 ```py
 from coloraide import Color as Base